Multilevel Fair Allocation with Matroid-Rank Preferences: Model

-Hence, we assume that internal nodes have additive utilities over their children.
+A local allocation is therefore simply a standard allocation (in the sense that the tree structure is ignored), where each item in $S$ is assigned to at most one agent in $N$, and some items may remain unallocated.
+For any $N \subseteq \nodes$ and $S \subseteq \items$, let $\mathcal{A}^S_N$ denote the set of corresponding local allocations.
+Note that, for any multilevel allocation $\pi \in \mallocations$ and any node $i \in \internal$, the restricted allocation $\pi |_{\children(i)}$ is a local allocation belonging to $\allocations^{\pi(i)}_{\children(i)}$.
+Indeed, node $i$ can only distribute to its children the goods it has received, namely $\pi(i)$, and each good can be assigned to at most one child, since in a multilevel allocation no good can be given to more than one agent.
+The notion of a local allocation will be particularly useful for comparing the different ways a node can distribute goods to its children, especially in terms of fairness and efficiency.

+\textbf{Utility model.} Let $v_i : \mallocations \rightarrow \mathbb{R}_{\geq 0}$ be the utility function of node $i \in \nodes$, and let $v =(v_i)_{i \in \nodes}$.
+Note that the utility function is defined over the set of multilevel allocations (rather than over bundles of items), since a node’s utility may depend on how goods are allocated to its children, or to any other node in the tree.
+In this paper, for any internal node $i \in \internal$ and any multilevel allocation $\pi \in \mallocations$, $v_i(\pi)$ quantifies some concept of overall welfare derived from the children of $i$ from $\pi $.
+We focus here on the utilitarian social welfare, i.e. Hence, we assume that internal nodes have additive utilities over their children.
 This assumption is realistic in many applications where internal nodes represent entities whose utility derives solely from the satisfaction of their members.
-Note that, by linearity of summation, $v_i(\pi)$ can be rewritten as $v_i(\pi) = \sum_{x \in \nleaves} v_x(\pi)$, where the sum ranges over the leaves of the subtree $\mtree_i$.
+Note that, by linearity of summation, $v_i(\pi)$ can be rewritten as where the sum ranges over the leaves of the subtree $\tree_i$.
+In certain applications, we may consider more complex models that incorporate a personal component in addition to the dependency on the children.
+As already discussed, we leave this extension for future work.